innodoc/innoconv/doc/content-creation.rst

 The names of the directories determine the order in the actual text.
 They are sorted alphanumerically.
-The directory name itself can be used to create :ref:`cross-references <xrefs>` from one part in the the text to another.
-Also, they might appear in more technical contexts such as :abbr:`URLs (Uniform Resource Locator)`.
+The directory name itself can be used to create cross-references from one part in the the text to another.
+Also, they might appear in more technical contexts such as
+:abbr:`URLs (Uniform Resource Locator)`.

 .. note::